Whatsapp Icon

 Community and Support

-Seek support: Joining a support group or seeking counseling can provide emotional support and practical advice on managing life after cancer.
+Seek support: Joining a support group or seeking counselling can provide emotional support and practical advice on managing life after cancer.
 Sharing experiences with others who have gone through similar health journeys can be incredibly beneficial.

 Avoid Risk Factors